 Our class code also underpins, and links very closely, to our Aspirational Beehive which can be seen throughout school and in our classroom: the core values are the skills and attributes that are rewarded for demonstrating within the school environment.

 Home learning will be provided at the start of each half term.
 This will be in the form of a menu that includes activities which are based on different subject areas of the national curriculum and the learning that has taken place in class.
-Pupils will have approximately 5 weeks to complete at least one of the given activities - the more they can complete, the better as home learning will be then shared in class and during our Fabulous Finish event.
+Pupils will have approximately 5 weeks to complete at least one of the given activities - the more they can complete, the better as home learning will be then shared in class and on our Dojo page.

 The link below will take you directly to the Year 6 page of the free website (Spelling Frame) where your child can practise the Year 6 spelling rules online on a computer, phone or tablet.